It was almost 10 o'clock that evening

 You don't know the full impact on the deer herd?
 The only thing I have seen is a study to see where and when it would benefit tree sitters the most to move the season into February.

-you provided raised all manner of possible problems including the detrimental impact on large bucks.
+The preliminary study you provided raised all manner of possible problems including the detrimental impact on large bucks.
 These are problems that I have yet to have seen addressed beyond the desires of the deer hunters.

 The letter presented to the Alabama Conservation Advisory Board meeting 12 March 2011, "Potential consequences of extending deer season into February" by Stephen S. Ditchkoff, School of Forestry and Wildlife Sciences, Auburn University is here The letter says that an extension of deer season into February will have a negative impact on the deer herd in terms of quality.
 That alone should have ended the debate